-Population shares of pension recipients are calculated for pension recipients resident in Finland in per cent of the population insured for national pension benefits.
-The population more or less covers the resident population of the country, but also includes Finnish citizens temporarily resident abroad.
+Population shares of pension recipients are calculated for pension recipients resident in Finland in per cent of the population insured for national social security benefits.
+The population more or less covers the resident population of the country but includes also Finnish citizens tempo-rarily living abroad.

 The Statistical Yearbook of Pensioners in Finland is published by the Statistics Unit of the Planning Department of the Finnish Centre for Pensions (ETK) in co-operation with the Statistics and Data Warehousing Section of the Social Insurance Institution of Finland (Kela).

 The obligation to compile statistics is prescribed to both Kela and the Finnish Centre for Pensions.
 The Act on the Finnish Centre for Pensions states that one of the responsibilities of the centre is to compile statistics in its field of business.
-The Statistics Unit of the Planning Department compiles the statistics at the Finnish Centre for Pensions.
+The production of the statistics at the Finnish Centre for Pensions is handled by the Planning Department.
 The Act on the Social Insurance Institution states that the tasks of Kela include to compile statistics, projections and forecasts.
-Under the regulations of the Social Insurance Institution, the Statistics and Data Warehousing Section of the Information and Communications Unit produces actuarial calculations and compiles statistics.

 The production of the statistics is financed jointly by the Finnish Centre for Pensions and Kela.